TaseZmaj/admin-dashboard-app/README.md

   - Bar charts for comparisons
   - Pie charts for distribution

-### Other functionalities

-If the admin IS NOT logged in - don't allow other routes other than the /login route

 #### Goods page

 - list of all goods sales, sorted by filter (alphabet, price, date)